Skip to the main content.

 Cap table mistakes to avoid at all costs

-In this article, we’re going to take a look at some of the most common cap table mistakes to prevent you from falling into the same traps.
-But first, let’s start with what a cap table is and why it’s important.
+In this article, we’re going to take a look at some of the most common mistakes to help prevent you from falling into the same traps.
+But first, let’s start with what a cap table is and why it’s important so we're on the same page.

 Cap tables explained